 The effectiveness of busulfan injection in the treatment of CML has not been specifically studied in pediatric patients.
-An open-label, uncontrolled study evaluated the pharmacokinetics of busulfar njection in 24 pediatric patients receiving busulfan injection as part of a conditioning regimen admin istered prior to hematopoietic progenitor cell transplantation for a variety of malignant hematologic (N = 15) or non-malignant diseases (N = 9).
-Patients ranged in age from 5 months to 16 years (mediar 3 years).
-Busulfan injection dosing was targeted to achieve an area under the plasma concentration curve (AUC) of 900 to 1350 μM•min with an initial dose of 0.8 mg per kg or 1.0 mg per kg (based on Actual Body Weight (ABW)) if the patient was greater than 4 or less than or equal to 4 years respectively.
-The dose was adjusted based on plasma concentration after completion of dose 1
+An open-label, uncontrolled study evaluated the pharmacokinetics of busulfan injection in 24 pediatric patients receiving busulfan injection as part of a conditioning regimen admin-istered prior to hematopoietic progenitor cell transplantation for a variety of malignant hematologic (N = 15) or non-malignant diseases (N = 9).
+Patients ranged in age from 5 months to 16 years (median 3 years).
+Busulfan injection dosing was targeted to achieve an area under the plasma concentration orurre (AUC) of 900 to 1350 μM+min with an initial does of 0.8 mg per kg or 1.0 mg per kg (based on Actual Body Weight (ABW)) if the patient was greater than 4 or less than or equal to 4 years, respectively.
+The dose was adjusted based on plasma concentration after completion of dose 1.

-Patients received busulfan injection doses every six hours as a two-hour infusion over four day ratients received busuitan injection doses every six nours as a two-nour infusion over four days for a total of 16 doses, followed by cyclophosphamide 50 mg per kg once daily for four days.
+Patients received busulfan injection doses every six hours as a two-hour infusion over four days for a total of 16 doses, followed by cyclophosphamide 50 mg per kg once daily for four days.
 After one rest day, hematopoietic progenitor cells were infused.
 All patients received phenytoin as seizure prophylaxis.
-The target AUC (900 to 1350 ± 5% μM•min) for busulfan injection was achieved at dose 1 in 71% (17/24) of patients.
-Steady state pharmacokinetic testing was performed at dose 9 and 13 Busulfan injection levels were within the target range for 21 of 23 evaluable patients.
+The target AUC (900 to $1350 \pm 5\%$ μM•min) for busulfan injection was achieved at dose In 71% (17/24) of patients.
+Steady state pharmacokinetic testing was performed at dose 9 and 13.
+Busulfan injection levels were within the target range for 21 of 23 evaluable patients.

-All 24 patients experienced neutropenia (absolute neutrophil count (ANC) less than 0.5 x 109/L) and thrombocytopenia (platelet transfusions or platelet count less than 20,000/mm3).
-Seventy-nine percent (19/24) of patients experienced lymphopenia (absolute lymphocyte count less than 0.1 x 103).
-In 23 patients, the ANC recovered to greater than $0.5 \times 10^9 L$ (median time to recovery = BMT day + 13; range = BMT day + 9 to +22).
-One patient who died on day +20 had not recovered to an ANC > $0.5 \times 10^9 L$.
+All 24 patients experienced neutropenia (absolute neutrophil count (ANC) less than 0.5 x 10/L) and thrombocytopenia (platelet transfusions or platelet count less than 20,000/mm).
+Seventy-nine percent (19/24) of patients experienced lymphopenia (absolute lymphocyte count less than 0.1 x 10).
+In 23 patients, the ANC recovered to greater than $0.5 \times 10^{9}$ /L (median time to recovery = BMT day + 13; range = BMT day +9 to +22).
+One patient who died on day +20 had not recovered to an ANC > $0.5 \times 10^{9}$ /L.

 Four (17%) patients died during the study.
 Two patients died within 28 days of transplant; one with pneumonia and capillary leak syndrome, and the other with pneumonia and veno-occlusive disease.
-Two patients died prior to day 100; one due to progressive disease and one due to multi-organ failure

-Adverse reactions were reported in all 24 patients during the study period (BMT day -10 through BMT day +28) or post-study surveillance period (day +29 through +100).
-These included vomiting (100%), nausea (83%), stomatitis (79%), HVDD (21%), graft-versus host disease (GVHD) (25%), and
+Two patients died prior to day 100; one due to progressive disease and one due to multi-organ failure Adverse reactions were reported in all 24 patients during the study period (BMT day -10 through BMT day +28) or post-study surveillance period (day +29 through +100).
+These included vomiting (100%), nausea (83%), stomatitis (79%), HVOD (21%), graft-versus host disease (GVHD) (25%), and